Master of Accounting Degree

 This course studies forensic accounting processes.
 These processes include approaches to the understanding, identification, prevention and auditing of financial fraud, and other legal proceedings, including the required testimony by an expert witness, and the corresponding professional responsibilities of the CPA.
 Prerequisites:ACT 5743.

 ACT 5721 Accounting Professional Ethics (3 cr.)

 This course reviews relevant research on the available choices, dilemmas and accepted solutions found in accounting practice.
 It begins with the psychological, social, and other theories used to predict human behavior and applies them to the AICPA Code of Professional Conduct and other codes of accounting practice.
-Prerequisite: Completion of all program prerequisite courses.

 ACT 5725 Financial Statement Analysis (3 cr.)